justinalsing/pydelfi/README.md

 **Tensorflow 2**

-The Tensorflow 2 version can be found on the `tf2` branch and can be installed as follows:
+The Tensorflow 2 version can be found on the `tf2-tom` branch and can be installed as follows (we reccommend you do this inside a virtual environment as described below):

 ```
+mkdir ~/envs
+virtualenv ~/envs/pydelfi
+source ~/envs/pydelfi/bin/activate
+pip install jupyter
 python -m ipykernel install --user --name=tf-nightly
 git clone https://github.com/justinalsing/pydelfi.git
 cd pydelfi